alexaandru/go-sitter-forest/CONTRIBUTING.md

-- `update-bindings`: will update the binding files (binding.go, binding_test.go) in bulk (will create them if they do not exist, it's safe to run it whenever); no longer needed as the binding files are auto-created during each "dowloadFiles()" call (so even for a new parser, they are now created automatically);
+- `update-bindings`: will update the binding files (binding.go, binding_test.go) in bulk (will create them if they do not exist, it's safe to run it whenever); no longer needed as the binding files are auto-created during each "dowloadFiles()" call (so even for a new parser, they are now created automatically).
-- `create-plugins`: almost the same comment as above, but for plugin.go (so auto-created, etc.);
-  HOWEVER, in addition to the above, this one also rebuilds the Plugins.make file, which is not yet added to `update-all`; Once that's done, this target will be largely useless;

 ## Test Coverage